bonolo-prog/Retail-Data-pipeline/README.md

 - **Aggregate** - Groups the cleaned data by month and calculates average weekly sales, rounded to two decimal places.
 - **Load** - Saves both the cleaned dataset and the aggregated results as CSV files.
 - **Validate** - Confirms that both output files were successfully created before considering the pipeline complete.

+## Key Decisions & Challenges

+- **Handling missing values in `Weekly_Sales`:** I initially considered imputing missing values with the column mean, but reasoned that doing so before filtering for sales over $10,000 could introduce fabricated data into that threshold check and skew the later monthly aggregation.
+I left those values unfilled instead, since a pandas comparison against `NaN` naturally excludes them from the filter.

+- **`.dt` accessor error:** I initially wrote `raw_data.dt.month` to extract the month from the `Date` column, assuming `.dt` would work directly on the whole DataFrame.
+This raised an error, which led me to learn that the `.dt` accessor only works on a single Series (column) of datetime values, not an entire DataFrame.
+I corrected it to `raw_data['Date'].dt.month`, referencing the specific column first.